Land patents are one of the most misunderstood concepts of land ownership.

 Other miscellaneous information

-Here’s what you may want to include:
+Here’s what you may want to do:

 Delete the middle name